Learn Material UI installation for React using an easy step-by-step guide with explanation and real-life example.

 Prerequisites for Installing Material UI in React

-Material UI was introduced to facilitate React developers with a built-in component library and enhance their developer experience.
-It depends on React to render its components, so React should be installed first, and then you can install Material UI on top of it.
+Material UI depends on React to render its components, so React and React-DOM are the first prerequisites to work with Material UI.
+Then you can install MUI on top of it.

 "peerDependencies": {